The term influencer comes with some cultural baggage—which is likely why many in the B2B space use “thought leader” instead.

-- Search hashtags–look at trending topics, branded mentions, and general terms related to your products.
-Look for #ad or #sponsored posts to see who might be willing to work with you.
+- Search hashtags—look at trending topics, branded mentions, and general terms related to your products.
+Look for #ad or #sponsored posts to see who might work with you.

 - Get a good look at your competitors’ pages.
 Who follows the competition?
 Or tags them in posts?
 Are they working with influencers?
 If so, what do they post?
 What kinds of engagement are they getting?

-Amazon’s influencer program is a relatively new addition to the landscape that works a lot like Amazon Affiliates.
-The difference is, participants don’t need a blog or website–instead, they can use their social media platforms to direct followers to purchase products on Amazon.
+Amazon’s influencer program is a relatively recent addition to the landscape that works a lot like Amazon Affiliates.
+The difference is that participants don’t need a blog or website—instead, they can use their social media platforms to direct followers to purchase products on Amazon.

-To participate, influencers must apply to the program and pass a review process where Amazon looks at engagement metrics, followers, etc. The benefit of working with Amazon influencers is, the purchasing process is seamless.
+To take part, influencers must apply to the program and pass a review process where Amazon looks at engagement metrics, followers, etc. The benefit of working with Amazon influencers is, that the purchasing process is seamless.
 According to a survey by JWT Intelligence, 88% of 18-34-year-olds prefer the e-commerce giant to other online retailers.

-Amazon influencers come from various platforms–Instagram, YouTube, Twitter, you name it–making it somewhat challenging to quickly find potential partners through traditional search methods.
+Amazon influencers come from various platforms—Instagram, YouTube, and Twitter.
+You name it—making it somewhat challenging to quickly find potential partners through traditional search methods.